-Ransomeware is a type of malicious software designed to block access to a computer system until a sum of money is paid.
+Ransomware is a type of malicious software designed to block access to a computer system until a sum of money is paid.
 If money is not paid then the files get deleted forever.
 Every day more and more businesses and organizations are getting stung by the demands of these attacks.
-Cyber attacks are not specific to a certain people or business, hospitals, schools, social networks, businesses, et cetera, are all susceptible to these virtual attacks.
-Every day the numbers are growing for these types of attacks and some days it seems like an epidemic that leaps around arbitrarily, and hackers are raking in millions.
+Cyber attacks are not specific to a certain people or businesses.
+Hospitals, schools, social networks, businesses, et cetera are all susceptible to these virtual attacks.
+Every day the numbers are growing for these types of attacks.
+Some days it seems like an epidemic that leaps around arbitrarily and hackers are raking in millions.

 Ransomware attacks are tricky in their simplicity.
 There are two types of ransomware in circulation.
-Encrypting ransomware is designed to block systems and demand payments to provide the unsuspecting victim with a key that can decrypt the blocked content.
-The other type of ransomeware, locker ransomeware, is one in which the victim is locked out of the operating system, making it impossible for the user to access any files.
+Encrypting ransomware is designed to block systems and demand payments to provide the unsuspecting victim with a key.
+This key then can decrypt the blocked content.
+The other type of ransomeware, locker ransomeware, is one in which the victim is locked out of the operating system.
+This makes it impossible for the user to access any files.
 In both cases, a user in the target business is tricked into opening a file, usually through a phishing email or download.
 The file contains malware which instantly encrypts your data and demands money in exchange for the password.

 No payment = no password = no data.

 Backing up your data is key to not only defending these types of attacks, but also in ensuring that none of your data is harmed or inaccessible.
-All of the target businesses should have backups, which they could simply revert to without paying any money, but the FBI reports more than $209 million was sent to hackers in the first quarter of this year alone.
+All of the target businesses should have backups.
+They then could simply revert to these without paying any money.
+The FBI reports more than $209 million was sent to hackers in the first quarter of this year alone.
 Keep in mind, this was just payments within the US, and only counts those who came forward.

 Last year it was only $25million.